p3rception/Indicium/README.md

 ## Features
 * Monitors the battery level of your macOS device.
-* Displays a dynamic and colorful text banner with a gradient effect.
 * Sends notifications when the battery level falls below a low threshold (default: 20%) or rises above a high threshold (default: 80%).
 * Provides customization options for adjusting threshold levels.